 Please join us and make a difference in our small part of the world.

-Every Thursday night from 7:30 until 9:15 with refreshments for those dashing in from work (and everyone else, too!).
+Every second and fourth Thursday night from 7:30 until 9:15 with refreshments for those dashing in from work (and everyone else, too!).

 There is normally a short break mid-study.